study-ORCATech-cloud/learn-and-earn-fork/docs/architecture-development/architecture-overview.md

 # Architecture Overview

-This document provides a comprehensive overview of the ORCATech Learning Platform architecture, including technology stack, design patterns, data flow, and system organization.
+This document provides a comprehensive overview of the LabDojo Learning Platform architecture, including technology stack, design patterns, data flow, and system organization.

 ## Table of Contents